Nems1/Portifolio/README.md

 Simple Personal portifolio build using Vanilla CSS and HTML only.

-It lay foundation to build on when adding dynamic functionalities as part of continous improvement.
+It lays a foundation to build on when adding dynamic functionalities as part of continuous learning and practice.

 # Limitations

-As it is,this was an academic task to implement knowledge learnt on HTML and CSS only.
+As it is,this is an academic task meant to demonstrate application of HTML and CSS knowledge covered so far.
 Additional features and functional will sparingly affect the structural framework laid.

-The website is still under improvement and it is 75% responsive.
+The website is still under improvement and it is 95% responsive.

 # Acknowledgement